 Imagine if you work for an insurance company, a broker or an asset manager, as an administrator.
 One day, you’re asked to attend a training session in which you’re told that you could be liable to face action from the FCA for any misdeeds.
 How would you react?

-If you’ve not already had to adopt the regime, this is something your firm will find out soon, as a key requirement of SM&CR is that the FCA’s Individual Conduct Rules will apply to all staff, save for those in ancillary functions.
+A key requirement of SM&CR is that the FCA’s Individual Conduct Rules will apply to all staff, save for those in ancillary functions.
 The rules are:

 - You must act with integrity;